-HLS 320 Homeland Security and Interagency Planning
+HLS 220 Homeland Security and Interagency Planning

-This course examines how governmental agencies (at the federal, state, and local levels) and non-governmental organizations (NGOs) coordinate with the Department of Homeland Security (DHS) to prevent and respond to natural or man-made disasters and to help in recovery efforts in the states and/or U.S. territories.
-Students will gain a general understanding of legislative policies such as the National Response Framework (NRF) and National Incident Management System (NIMS); as well as current events and emerging threats affecting the homeland.
+This course examines how governmental agencies (at the federal, state, and local levels) and Non-Governmental Organizations (NGOs) coordinate with the Department of Homeland Security (DHS).
+This results in organizational support in accordance with the 'Whole Community' concept set forth in Presidential Policy Directive (PPD) 8; a strategy to prevent and respond to natural or man-made disasters and to help in recovery efforts in the states and U.S. territories.
+Students will gain a general understanding of legislative policies such as the National Response Framework (NRF) and National Incident Management System (NIMS); as well as current events and emerging international and domestic threats affecting the homeland.
+The Department of Homeland Security released a strategy to provide the Department with a framework to execute our cybersecurity responsibilities to keep pace with the evolving cyber risk landscape and reduce vulnerabilities in our infrastructures.

-HLS 430 Preventing Homeland Infiltration: Air, Ground, and Maritime prevents terrorists, their weapons, and related materials from entering the United States through exploitation of legitimate pathways.
-Students will improve their awareness and understanding of how adversaries are likely to operate in the United States.
+HLS 230 Preventing Homeland Infiltration: Air, Ground, and Maritime

+This course will explore national security strategies that combat terrorist travel and support the establishment of maritime and aviation security.
+Topics include technological and intelligence strategies designed to create an effective layered protection system that prevents terrorists, their weapons, and related materials from entering the United States.
+Finally, students will improve their awareness and understanding of how adversaries are likely to operate in the United States.